Decoding "Sugar-Free": What It Really Means (and What It Doesn't)

 Potential Benefits:

-• Blood Sugar Management: Sugar-free products can be beneficial for individuals with diabetes, as they generally have a minimal impact on blood glucose levels.
+• Blood Sugar Management: These products can be beneficial for individuals with diabetes, as they generally have a minimal impact on blood glucose levels.
 For diabetic-friendly options, explore Artinci's Diabetic-Friendly Collection.

 • Weight Management: By reducing sugar intake, sugar-free products can aid in weight maintenance.
-However, it's important to remember that many sugar-free products can still be high in calories and fat.
+However, it's important to remember that many of these products can still be high in calories and fat.
 For weight management-friendly treats, see Artinci's Desserts for Weight Loss Collection.

 • Dental Health: Sugar feeds bacteria in the mouth, contributing to tooth decay.
-Sugar-free products do not have this effect because of their non-existent sugar content but some products can still negatively impact dental health due to their acidity like sugar free drinks.
+These products do not have this effect because of their non-existent sugar content but some products can still negatively impact dental health due to their acidity, like zero sugar drinks.

 Potential Drawbacks: